nllz/IRTF-HRPC/draft-quichr.md

 --- abstract

 QUIC (Quick UDP Internet Connections) is a new transport protocol that provides low-latency communication, security, and rapid deployment.
 QUIC’s key features include establishing connections faster, stream-based multiplexing, improved loss recovery, and no head-of-line blocking.
-QUIC is designed with mobility in mind, and supports migrating connections from WiFi to Cellular and back. {{Behretal}}

-This document assesses the potential human rights implications emerging from the deployment of QUIC according to the methodology laid out in {{RFC8280}}.
+This document assesses the potential human rights implications emerging from the deployment of QUIC according to the methodology articulated in {{RFC8280}}.

 --- middle